 Employers don’t care about what you do outside of work, unless those activities are useful to your job.
-Remove unrelated hobbies and interests to make room for information that will increase your value as a candidate.
+Remove unrelated hobbies and interests to make room for information that'll increase your value as a candidate.

 Recruiters already know that you’ll give them a list of references if they ask.

 Delete employment history older than 10 years.
 If it’s related to your target job, list the company and job title only.

 If you’ve been with the same company more than 10 years, list the company once then cite the different job titles you’ve held over the years.
 Don’t list the jobs as separate work entries because it’s a waste of space, and it robs you of the opportunity to show your career progression.

 Delete your picture on your resume to avoid discrimination and ageism.
 Even if you look good on a photo, there’s still a risk someone might find it unprofessional.
 If nothing else, you’re looking for a job—not a date.

 5. Last Page With Only a Few Lines

 Is the second page of your resume barely reaching half of the page?
 That’s a sign you’ve over-fluffed the previous page.
 Condense your writing and remove unnecessary information on the first page, so it doesn’t look like you’re trying hard to beef up your qualifications.

 “Remove details of your GPA, coursework, school location, club information and other school organizations.This extra information is no longer used to gauge your qualifications after you have several years of employment under your belt,” suggests Michelle Riklan, Executive Resume Writer and Managing Director at Riklan Resources.

 This also applies to professional organizations and affiliations, especially if you’re no longer an active member and if the membership isn’t relevant to your job.